Ph.D., Clemson University

 Just an hour south of the Airport project area, we are conducting a long-term study of use of managed forests by bats.
 For the past seven years, ISU has used mist netting and acoustic surveys to assess the bat community near harvest treatment sites.
 In 2012, we partnered with Ball State University to radio track northern long-eared bats (Myotis septentrionalis) and Indiana bats to day roosts in the Yellowwood and Morgan-Monroe State Forests.
 This study is part of the Hardwood Ecosystem Experiment implemented by Purdue University, Indiana DNR, and others.

 In 2012, we began a 31-month study on the roosting ecology of Virginia big-eared bats, a federally endangered species that occurs in only 4 states in the eastern U.S. This project was funded by the NC Department of Transportation and involves collaboration with several agencies and organizations in NC.
-In 2013, we documented new locations for maternity roosts for this population of bats and, subsequently, began partnering with others on long-term conservation plans for Virginia big-eared bats in NC.
+In 2013 and 2014, we documented over 30 new locations for maternity roosts for this population of bats, including roosts in TN.
+Now we are partnering with others on long-term conservation plans for Virginia big-eared bats in NC.

 O’Keefe, J.M., S.C.
 Loeb, P.D.
 Gerard, J.D.
 Lanham.
 2013.
 Effects of riparian buffer width on activity and detection of common bats in the southern Appalachian Mountains.
 Wildlife Society Bulletin, 37:319-326.